sm2302-aug23/grp-r-lets_git_it/README.md

 ## 6) Creative visualisation challenge

 For task 6, we were curious about how it task 5 would show on a graph.
+So, that could be described as how quickly sequences converge to 1 for different starting integers or is it Identifying and visualizing the starting integers that produce the longest sequences before reaching 1.
+And then comparing between the odd and even integers.

 We also wanted to try if we could try to do an interactive visualisation that could allow for others to explore the Collatz Conjecture by inputting their own starting integers.